dogoncouch/logdissect/README.md

 4. --last options: The last option should be a number followed by either 's' for seconds, 'm' for minutes, 'h' for hours, or 'd' for days (e.g. --last=20m).

-5. Multiple options: All non-time-based morphers can be used more than once.
+5. Multiple options: All non-time-based filters can be used more than once.

 # Community